 |If the product is set as default, the value should read:

-|SKU||sku||All symbols available for composing product SKU||If SKU of the product is ‘ABC123’, the value should read:
+|If the SKU of the product is ‘ABC123’, the value should read:

 |If the price of the product is $12.34, the value should read:

 |fixed – flat price value

-|If the price type for simple product is fixed, the value should read:
+|If the price type for a simple product is fixed, the value should read:

 |If the default quantity of the simple product is set to 10, the value should read:

-Now let’ actually read what have we got in the attribute.
-We have Option Title ‘Camping tent’, and customers will select from the drop-down, this option is required, and this simple product is a default, it is ABC123 simple product, with the price of $12.34, the price type is fixed, and default quantity is set to 10, and customer can adjust the product quantity.
+Now let’s read what we have in the attribute: the Option Title is Camping tent, customers will be able to choose from the drop-down, the option is required, the simple product is the default selection, its SKU is ABC123, the price of the simple product is $12.34, the price type is fixed, the default quantity is set to 10, and customer can adjust the product quantity.

-- Option values are separated by comma: name=123,sku=321,…;
+- Option values are separated by a comma: name=123,sku=321,…;

 - Products are separated by pipe symbol: …,default_qty=10|name=123,…